itsnebulalol/Apollo/README.md

 ```

 ### JavaDoc / Inline Comments
-JavaDoc and inline comments should be more compacted than normal to avoid wasited space and personaly i just think it looks better.
+JavaDoc and inline comments should be more compacted than normal to avoid wasted space and personally I just think it looks better.
 Comments also should be correctly punctuated with a capital letter to start and ending with a period.

 ```java
 /** Basic setting class.